PennyLaneAI/catalyst/doc/dev/sharp_bits.rst

       :func:`~.cond` and :func:`~.for_loop` will be evaluated at runtime, and can accept dynamic variables.

-    Note that if AutoGraph is enabled, Catalyst will attempt to convert Python control flow to its Catalyst equivalent to support dynamic variables.
+    Note that if :doc:`AutoGraph <autograph>` is enabled, Catalyst will attempt to convert Python control flow to its Catalyst equivalent to support dynamic variables.

 For example, consider the following: